djaddison/learning-notes-svelte/notes/component.md

 - what does a component look like if abstractions were unwound and it was expressed in simple terms?
-- what if CSS optimizations were greatly reduced?
+- what if CSS abstractions were greatly reduced?
 - what if a single component represented a single visual instance?

 ####  Notes

+- the resulting component fits on a single screen!
+- simple expression of a button in *42* lines of code
-- it is easy for a developer to understand, copy, or derive work from this component
+- removing a significant amount of css abstractions makes it easier to understand, copy, or derive work from this component
+- the amount of code reduction was surprising. *1290* down to *42*!
+This is a significant reduction and would have a dramatic positive impact on code maintainability.
+Even with the additional code needed for adding design variations, the savings would still be dramatic
+- when the css is stripped to its simplest form, it becomes more noticeable when properties aren't needed
 - this sample button reimplements an `antd` primary button
-- simple expression of a button in under 50 lines of code
-- while the `antd` button implements additional features, with approximately 1290 of code and broad/mixed concerns, it requires a developer to have a deep understanding of the code before making changes
+- while the `antd` button implements additional features, with approximately *1290* of code and broad/mixed concerns, it requires a developer to have a deep understanding of the code before making changes
 - only implements `on:click` event forwarding.
 Ideally, the component user would be able to bind to any `button` events
 - currently no means to represent all event bindings without explicitly listing all of events
 - `on:click` event listener is added even if consumer didn't request binding
-- visual design intention is harder to understand
+- visual design intention is harder to understand since properties are expressed with hard coded values.
+For example, the relationship to a design system is not conveyed in the code.
+There are no local code cues that hint the intention to the developer.
+They needs additional external context to know that `background-color: #1890ff;` refers to a design system color value
 - reuse is awkward for component user since visual design is baked into the component. ex: It would be difficult to add or remove visual properties like `text-shadow`, `border-radius`, `transition`, or `box-shadow`.
 While the user could easily duplicate a simple button component and replace the styling, that might not be an option for complex components

+####  Future exploration

+- it's considered bad practice to copy code as a form of deriving work, so how would derivative components be created?
+- is there a simple way to extend a base component in Svelte?
+Ideally there would be a way to express a component as a composition of `<ButtonS1>` with additional css overrides
+- can event forwarding be expressed as a compile time binding?
+- can visual effects be composed in a different way?
+Visual effects are often tied to visual characteristics of a design system.
+Ideally, the components would be expressed in a way that would allow for adoption by a variety of design systems that have different visual needs.
+For example: `antd` wave, `material` ripple.
+The way components in frameworks such as `antd`, and `material` are expressed, the visual effects are coupled tightly to the components and css
+- can the css be simplified now that the css abstractions have been unwound and removed? **(Study 2)**

 ####  Code reference